fastly/ftw/docs/YAMLFormat.md

 Input
 -----------
-**Description**: Information about the test being performed, this will be included as the test name when run.
+**Description**: A container for the parameters that will be used to construct an HTTP request

 **Syntax:** ```input: <input information>```